kiva/backbone.siren/readme.md

+# Backbone-Siren

+A client side adapter that converts resource representations from [Siren JSON](https://github.com/kevinswiber/siren) to [Backbone Models](http://backbonejs.org/#Model).

-There are a few different things we can represent with Siren:
+In Siren, there are a few different objects that can be represented:
-- Entity Model
+* Entity Model
-- Entity Collection
+* Entity Collection
-- Actions Collection
+* Actions Collection
-- Links Collection
+* Links Collection

-I'm thinking maybe I should only represent models, everything else would be a property of the siren model.
+Backbone-Siren subclasses the Backbone.Model and Backbone.Collection objects as Backbone.Siren.Model and Backbone.Siren.Collection.

 # Creating a Backbone.Siren Model